-In this mode, the network and initial inline appliance ports are defined by the system for each tap.
-Each tap may have up to three additional inline appliance ports applied, total 4.
-The ports will be automatically configured by the system in the order assigned to each tap.
-The ports availability are considered in vertical pairs, 17/18, 19/20, etc. Any port that is not assigned as an inline appliance port may be configured as a packet broker port.
+In this mode, the network and inline appliance ports are defined by the system.
+The tap may have up to three additional inline appliance ports applied, total 4.
+Any port that is not assigned as an inline appliance port may be configured as packet broker port.
 The network ports are typically connected to network devices such as a server or router.
 The inline appliance ports are typically connected to IPSs or tools to monitor the network traffic.
 The network traffic is load balanced to the inline appliance ports.
 However, heartbeat packets are transmitted bidirectionally from inline appliance ports on the tap through the IPSs or tools to monitor the health of the devices.